 Djiboutian customs authorities may enforce strict regulations concerning temporary importation and exportation of firearms.
 It is advisable to contact the Embassy of Djibouti in Washington, D.C., for specific information regarding customs requirements.

 LGBT RIGHTS: The law criminalizes consensual same-sex sexual conduct; however, the government has not taken any action against persons under the law, and there are no reported incidents of societal violence or discrimination based on gender identity or sexual orientation.
 Societal norms do not allow for the public discussion of homosexuality, and persons generally do not openly acknowledge being gay.
 There are no known organizations for lesbian, gay, bisexual, and transgender persons.
-For further information on Lesbian, Gay, Bisexual and Transgender (LGBT) travel, please read our Information for LGBT Travelers page.
+For more detailed information about LGBT rights in Djibouti you may review the State Department’s annual Country Reports on Human Rights Practices.
+For further information on Lesbian, Gay, Bisexual and Transgender (LGBT) travel, please read our LGBT Travel Information page.